Glossary¶

 to the main controller board through a 2x10 or 1x10-way cable.

-PDLS supports the EXT3, EXT3.1 and EXT3-Touch expansion boards from Pervasive Displays.
+PDLS supports the EXT3, EXT3.1, EXT3-Touch and EXT4 extension boards from Pervasive Displays.

 The EXT3-Touch Expansion Board drives the I²C touch controller.
 It is placed below the EXT3.1.